Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Quantum measurements

-for some orthonormal basis $\{ |\psi_1\rangle, |\psi_2\rangle \! \}$ in $\mathcal H^2$, where $p_1 \geq 0, \,p_2 \geq 0$, and $p_1 + p_2 = 1$.
-In general, such a matrix will have rank two, but if $p_1 = 0$ or $p_2 =0$ then it will have rank one.
-A state with rank one is called a ``pure" state.
 The probability for a given outcome is the trace of the product of the state and the projection operator onto the Hilbert subspace associated to the eigenvalue corresponding to that outcome (the ``Born rule").
 Thus we have

 In the case of a contingent claim where the payout is determined by the result of such a spin measurement, it should be clear that the claim itself can also be represented by a Hermitian operator on $\mathcal H^2$, in this case, an operator of the form